Big bounce and black bounce in quasi-topological gravity: Introduction

 In this paper, we construct a novel bouncing model within the QT gravity, unifying singularity resolution in black hole spacetimes and cosmological scenarios.
 By proposing a specific QT gravity action, we derive a modified Friedmann equation identical to that in LQC \cite{Ashtekar:2006rx}, and a black bounce metric identical to the quantum-corrected Schwarzschild metric proposed in the qOS model \cite{Lewandowski:2022zce}.
 The cosmological solution exhibits a critical energy density that triggers a bounce, while the quantum-corrected Schwarzschild spacetime exhibits a minimal radius $r_0$, thereby excluding the central singularity.
 In both cosmological and black hole scenarios, spacetime exhibits a bounce process.
 Notably, these results emerge from a purely geometric action principle without ad hoc matter sources.
 Besides, this model is manifestly covariant, as it is derived from the Lagrangian formalism.
-It also resolves the singularity presented in the maximally extended exterior of the spacetime in the qOS model.
+It also resolves the singularities in both the maximally extended exterior of the qOS model and QT gravity coupled to linear electromagnetic fields.
 We further investigate the thermodynamics of the black hole by calculating its Hawking temperature and thermodynamical entropy.
 We show that the entropy matches the value derived from the quantum dispersion relations \cite{Ling:2009wj}, and satisfies the first law of thermodynamics.
 Our findings reveal a profound correspondence between QT gravity and LQG at the level of effective dynamics, suggesting that certain quantum gravitational effects in LQG can be realized in QT gravity.

 The paper is organized as follows: In Section II we review the foundation of QT gravity and its application to singularity resolution.
 In Section III we propose a specific bouncing model within QT gravity, deriving the modified Friedmann equation with big bounce in cosmological setup and the black bounce metric in black hole setup, respectively.
 The thermodynamical property of the black hole is also analyzed.
 The conclusion and discussion are given in Section IV.